bpkleer/einstieg-in-r/wbt/lb5/content/chapter1/subchapter1/_index.en.md

 ---
-menuTitle: "Balkendiagramme"
+menuTitle: "Bar Charts"
-title: "Balkendiagramme"
+title: "Bar Charts"
 chapter: true
 pre: "1.1 "
 weight: 110
 ---

-### Kapitel 1.1
+### Chapter 1.1

-# Balkendiagramme
+# Bar Charts

-In diesem Kapitel lernst du die Erstellung von Balkendiagrammen in `ggplot` kennen.
-Du lernst alle Schritte einzeln kennen, die wir in den anderen Grafiken später nur mehr wiederholen!
+In this chapter, you will learn how to create bar charts in `ggplot`.
+You will learn each step individually, which we will later only repeat in the other graphics!

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}